-Inspect the leaves, bark and trunk for obvious pest and disease issues.
+Inspect the leaves, bark, and trunk for obvious pest and disease issues.

-Thanks to your plant health care program:
+Benefits of a plant health care program:

 You’ve provided all the ingredients to grow a healthy tree.

 Now, your birch tree is less likely to be attacked by a pest like the bronze birch borer that favors stressed, weakened trees.
-In this case, you can skip the cost of bronze birch borer treatments.

-At Davey, each plant health care program is personalized for the specific trees, plants and troubles in your yard.
+At Davey, each plant health care program is personalized for the specific trees, plants, and troubles in your yard.